Lycan-Xx/personal-portfolio/README.md

 configur and setup emailjs for mail delivery
 A blog summary component that wll have my top 3 recent blogs (medium)

+## Things to try

+surge for the frontend and glitch for the backend